Comparing the addition of radiation either before or after surgery for patients with brain metastases

 If you choose to take part in this study, there is a risk that:

-• The study approach may not be as good as the usual approach for your cancer at shrinking or stabilizing your cancer and preventing your cancer from spreading.
+- The study drugs may not be as good as the usual approach for your cancer at shrinking or stabilizing your cancer and preventing your cancer from spreading.

-• SRS may cause side effects.
+- The drugs used on this trial may cause side effects.
 Your doctor will review all of the potential side effects with you.
-It is important to tell your doctor about any side effects during the study so that they may be treated and so that potential adjustments may be made.
+It is important to tell your doctor about any side effects during the study so that they may be treated and so that potential adjustments to the study drugs may be made.

-After your surgery, your doctor will continue to follow your condition and watch you for side effects every 3 months for 2 years, then every 6 months for 2 years.
-This means your study doctor will see you for 4 years after your surgery.
+For both disease types and all study groups, after you finish treatment, your doctor will continue to follow your condition and watch you for side effects.
+They will check you every 3 months for 2 years after treatment, then every 6 months for 3 years, then once every year after that.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.